• Features

 Once the conflicting plugin is identified, decide whether to replace it or adjust its configuration.

-Always ensure that your plugins are updated, as outdated versions are more prone to conflicts.
+Always ensure that your plugins are up to date, as outdated versions are more prone to conflicts.

 WP emails failing to send